-When reporting both an E&M and procedure code, modifier 25 should be appended to the E&M service.
-Often, both services reported to the E&M service involved an initial evaluation of a presenting problem, and the decision to perform the procedure based on that evaluation.
-Consider a patient who presents for a lumbar epidural steroid injection, but also asks you to evaluate his shoulder pain.
+When reporting an E&M and procedure code, modifier 25 should be appended to the E&M service.
+Often, both services reported to the E&M service involved an initial evaluation of a presenting problem and the decision to perform the procedure based on that evaluation.
+Consider a patient who presents for a lumbar epidural steroid injection and asks you to evaluate his shoulder pain.
 In this situation, you would report both the E&M service and the epidural injection code, but you would have different diagnoses.
-In this instance, each CPT code linked to the applicable diagnosis code on the claim.
+In this instance, each CPT code is linked to the applicable diagnosis code on the claim.

+Avoid experiencing an overwhelming overload of medical billing tasks.
 Established medical practitioners may need to handle millions of transactions annually.
-Avoid experiencing an overwhelming overload in medical billing tasks.
-It is essential to work with a billing service provider that possesses a proven capacity for medical billing and collections, correspondence, submission, and preparation.
+Working with a billing service provider with a proven capacity for medical billing and collections, correspondence, submission, and preparation is essential.
 At ebix, Inc., we provide stellar pain management billing solutions to help drive exceptional business performance.

-Experienced Pain Management Billing Services gets you more
+Experienced Pain Management Billing Services get you more.

 It is essential to realize that the key to successful Revenue Cycle Management is understanding all your practice’s revenue sources.
 Hence, our team will help improve profitability by monitoring, measuring, and managing all aspects of your revenue cycle.

 Indeed, the ebix team has excellent tools and experience.
 Hence, our Revenue Cycle Management solutions are in place to capture revenue from claims remittances, patients, and evidence-based data.
-Collecting from all these sources will help secure your practice’s health care payments and enable it to become more profitable.
+Collecting from all these sources will help secure your practice’s healthcare payments and make it more profitable.